gumaruw/gumaruw/README.md

 - **Accessibility:** Developing tools like sign language recognition to support inclusive communication
 - **Sustainable Decision-Making:** Building data analysis frameworks that support environmentally conscious choices
 - **Ethical AI Development:** Ensuring AI systems are fair, transparent, and beneficial to all users

+## Career Objectives

+Seeking opportunities in Data Science, Machine Learning Engineering, and AI Development roles with innovative international organizations.
+Focused on leveraging my expertise in developing AI solutions that transform complex data into actionable insights and create meaningful impact.
+Particularly interested in remote or on-site positions with companies committed to advancing AI technologies for positive social change and sustainability.

 ## Let's Connect